Maïmouna Doucouré: Hawa

 Her second feature film, Hawa, premiered in the Platform Prize lineup at the 2022 Toronto International Film Festival.
+The film follows an albino teenage girl who dreams of being adopted by Michelle Obama.
+Through this poetic narrative, Doucouré explores themes of exclusion, childhood, and intergenerational transmission.

-Untitled Josephine Baker film
+Josephine Baker

-In December 2022, Variety announced that Doucouré was working on a film about Josephine Baker, with Studiocanal producing the film.
+In November 2022, Variety announced that Doucouré was working on a biopic about Josephine Baker, with Bien ou Bien Productions and Studiocanal producing the film.
+Shooting for the film was scheduled to start in 2023.